Active churn is noisy.

 What is Involuntary Churn?

-Voluntary churn is a conscious choice by a customer to leave your service, while involuntary occurs when a customer does not intend to leave.
-Involuntary churn often goes unnoticed and is often caused by forgetting to update payment information, credit card limits, or server errors.
+Customers who "churn" stop being paid customers.
+Voluntary churn describes a conscious choice by a customer to leave your service, while involuntary churn occurs when a customer does not intend to leave.
+Involuntary churn often goes unnoticed and is caused by preventable reasons such as failing to update payment information, credit card limits, or server errors.

 Why you need to listen for involuntary churn

 While active cancellations are the most visible component of churn, sometimes they aren't the biggest.
 Customer delinquencies can be just as commonplace and equally deadly to your success as a business.
 There are three major reasons why:

 1. Involuntary churn can ruin your unit economics